-47. How does ISS view stock ownership guidelines that allow for unearned performance awards or unexercised options to be counted towards the goals?
+47. How does ISS view stock ownership guidelines that allow for unearned performance awards or unexercised options to be counted towards satisfying the guidelines?

-ISS research reports include the CEO's stock ownership guidelines, which are typically reflected as a multiple of base salary.
-As noted previously, beginning in early 2021, ISS updated its approach to stock ownership guidelines, to account for the fact that a minority of companies' guidelines allow some types of equity awards that are not actually owned shares to be counted towards the goals.
-If a company's stock ownership guidelines allow for the inclusion of unearned performance awards or unexercised options (or any portion thereof) towards meeting the guidelines, the company will no longer receive credit for having stock ownership guidelines.
-Unvested full value awards, which are not required to be exercised but simply vest over time, get credit; as such, unvested time-based restricted stock and RSUs get credit.
-Vested but unexercised options do not get credit.
-Companies should clearly disclose the types of equity awards (vested, unvested, unexercised, etc.) that may count towards the goals.
+ISS research reports display the CEO's stock ownership guidelines, which are typically reflected as a multiple of base salary.
+If a company's stock ownership guidelines allow for the inclusion of unearned performance awards or unexercised options (or any portion thereof) towards satisfying the guidelines, this will be indicated in the research report, and the guidelines will not be considered robust.
+This does not apply to unvested full value awards, such as time-based restricted stock and RSUs.
+Companies should clearly disclose the types of equity awards (vested, unvested, unexercised, etc.) that may count towards satisfying the guidelines.